 Fair Work Ombudsman

 You can make a complaint to the Fair Work Ombudsman who investigates complaints or suspected contraventions of workplace laws, awards and agreements.

 The Anti-Discrimination Board of NSW

 You can make a complaint to the Anti-Discrimination Board of NSW which deals with complaints of discrimination.

 NSW Civil and Administrative Tribunal (NCAT)

 You can make a complaint to the NSW Civil and Administrative Tribunal which investigates some complaints in relation to professional misconduct and commercial disputes.

 Information and Privacy Commission (IPC)

-You can make a complaint to the Information Privacy Commission which can review a decision by the University in relation to access to information.
+The Information Privacy Commission NSW (IPC) is an independent body which can review a decision by the University in relation to privacy and access to information.

 The Tertiary Education Quality and Standards Agency (TEQSA) regulates and assures the quality of Australia's large, diverse and complex higher education sector.